robmarkcole/RF-doorbell-serial/README.md

       doorbell:
         value_template: "{{ is_state('input_boolean.doorbell', 'on') }}"
 ```
 I now use the automations editor to create automations to toggle the input_boolean when the serial sensor changes state (after a doorbell button press).
-The editor adds the following to automations.yaml.
+Additionally I publish ON/OFF on the MQTT topic 'doorbell' so that a remote HA instance can receive the doorbell state.
+I now have in automations.yaml.
 ```
 - action:
   - service: input_boolean.turn_on
+  - alias: ''
+    data:
+      payload: 'ON'
+      topic: doorbell
+    service: mqtt.publish
   alias: Doorbell_on
   condition: []
   id: '1513433912908'